RosettaCommons/documentation/coupled-moves.md

      ```
      python ~/Rosetta/main/source/scripts/python/public/mol2genparams.py -n name input_file.mol2
      ```
   5. The params script should generate a pdb file.
-Open this, rename the chain, and put it back in the original PDB file with the protein.
+Open this in a text editor, rename the chain, and put it back in the original PDB file with the protein.
   6. Make sure ligand placement is correct by aligning with original in PyMOL.

-### [7.3] Command-line example: Advanced ligand usage
+### [8.3] Command-line example: Advanced ligand usage

 ```
 coupled_moves.default.linuxgccrelease